alxmx/eeg_svm/mindfulness_index_guide.md

 - **FAA**: Frontal Alpha Asymmetry = log(alpha at C4) - log(alpha at C3)
 - **Beta_Frontal**: 13-30 Hz power averaged across Fz, C3, and C4
 - **EDA_norm**: Normalized electrodermal activity (if available)
+- **exp**: Exponential function

+The normalization step ensures that the final MI value always falls within the 0-1 range, regardless of the magnitude of the raw features.
+This makes the MI value more interpretable and suitable for comparison across different recordings and subjects.

 ## How to Use